-When compared with affordability estimates from Table 2-18, it is apparent that the 2019 median housing value of \$462,600 is unaffordable for all income levels and household sizes.
+When compared with affordability estimates from Table 2-128, it is apparent that the 2019 median housing value of \$462,600 is unaffordable for all-low- and moderate-income levels and households, sizes.
 According to 2021 ZHVI estimates, a moderate-income four-person household would only be able to afford a one-bedroom unit (\$286,701).
 This demonstrates that there is an affordability gap in Carson, as homeownership at appropriate sizes and affordability levels is generally out of reach for Carson households.
-Per Chart 2-3, the typical household - a four-person, three-bedroom unit - cannot afford housing prices at any income level.
+Per Chart 2-3, the typical household-aa typical \$606,228 four-person, three-bedroom unit home-cannot afford not affordable housing prices atto any any even moderate-income households income level.